 A cross-party group of 113 MPs signed a letter sent by Labour’s Siobhain McDonagh to Mr Sunak.
 The letter states:

-This scheme is a lifeline for millions of locked-down workers right across the country,” the letter says.
+This scheme is a lifeline for millions of locked-down workers right across the country.

 There are already significant holes in the support, but removing what is already in place would pull the safety net from under the feet of millions of self-employed workers.